westlicht/performer/_pages/manual/index.md

 <h3 id="appendix-divisors">Divisors</h3>

-Divisors are used to divide the clock ticks with a resolution of 192 PPQN into periods corresponding to musical notes.
+Divisors are used to divide clock ticks with a resolution of 48 PPQN into periods corresponding to musical notes.
+The divisor is applied to a 48 PPQN resolution instead of the internal 192 PPQN resolution, as this results in a more meaningful musical range of musical notes.
 While any integer number between 1 and 192 can be used as a divisor, the following known divisor values are used to generate the commonly used musical notes:

 | Divisor | Note | Name |
 | :--- | :--- | :--- |